-- (vi) Anoosh Mazoori receives consultation fee through Shape Capital (see Note 18) - (vii) Athan Lekkas receives consultation fees through Dalext Product (see Note 18) - (viii) The group cancelled Don Carroll and Dano Chan options that were not vested and reversed the share-based payments. - (ix) Management was not able to confirm whether these milestones will be achieved with any certainty, and in this regard have not been booked at balance date.
-These rights are valued at \$0.039 per right based on the share price at grant date.
+- (i) Anoosh Manzoori receives consultation fee through Shape Capital (see Note 18) - (ii) Athan Lekkas receives consultation fees through Dalex Product (see Note 18) - (iii) Management was not able to confirm whether these milestones will be achieved with any certainty, and in this regard have not been booked at balance date.
+These rights are valued at \$0.039 per right based on the share price at grant date. - (iv) John Dinan receives a part payment as he resigned.